philgyford/django-hines/README.md

 ### `./run psql`

-Conects to PosgreSQL with psql.
+Connects to PosgreSQL with psql.
 Add any required arguments on the end.
 Uses the `hines` database unless you specify another like:

     $ ./run psql -d databasename

-### `./run pipsync`

-Update the installed python depenencies depending on the contents of `requirements.txt`.

 ### `./run yarn:outdated`